St Peter's Church, Hindley: History

 The church parish underwent a major structural and organisational change in 2019.
-The Parish of St. Peter's was abolished and merged with the nearby parishes of All Saints, Good Shepherd Bamfurlong, St. John's, St. Nathaniel's to form the new parish of Chapelfields.
+The Parish of St. Peter's was abolished and merged with the nearby parishes of All Saints Hindley, Good Shepherd Bamfurlong, St. John's Hindley Green, St John the Evangelist Abram, St. Nathaniel's Platt Bridge and St John and St Elizabeth Bickershaw to form the new 7 church parish of Chapelfields.
 The restructuring was strongly opposed by many worshippers in the church community, with petitions and protests being organised in opposition.

 Revd.
 David M Brooke was installed as team rector to implement the new parish structure.
 The financial independence of the church, the appointment of a church priest, along with the right to appoint a Parochial Church Council (PCC) were revoked by the Bishop of Liverpool.
 Many worshippers chose to boycott the church as a result of the new parish reorganisation and the perceived loss of community cohesion.
 The Chapelfields parish, and the wider Church in Wigan structure, is currently under review with plans being drawn up to return to a more traditional one church - one parish system.
+St Peter's church Hindley is a thriving church with a growing congregation doing good works in the community.